 Bali isn’t big but what it lacks in size it makes up for with diversity.
 As a travel destination it’s firmly established in the top league of tropical paradises to visit.

-Most journeys start at Denpasar International on the southern tip of the island and from there all the major sites are within one days travel.
+Most journeys start at Denpasar International Airport on the southern tip of the island and from there all the major sites are within one days travel.
 Make sure you check out our guide to Bali scams before you land!

 For the solo traveler Bali offers lots of different places to hang out and meet other travelers or the friendly locals.